DiegoFE94/DiegoFE94/README.md

 - 👨🏻‍💻 Bioinformatics Scientist.
 - 👨🏻‍🎓 PhD student and working at University of A Coruña.
 - 🦠 Experienced working with microbiome data, data visualization and data analysis in R.
-- 👀 Interested in Microbiomics, Transcriptomics and Metabolomics data analysis.
+- 👀 Interested in Transcriptomics, Proteomics and Metabolomics data analysis.

 For more infomation, visit my [web](https://diegofe94.github.io)